 For type, you will get the following 4 options:

 - eBay Shipping Attribute (Only for ebay Mip)

 If you choose the type Attribute, then you have to assign the Value from a set dropdown list of all the attribute values available on your store.

 Choosing type Static will mean that you will manually input a value that will be used as the data for that attribute for all the products in that feed.

-For example, if you want to assign the brand as, let’s say ‘Rex’ for all the products in the feed, then you can do it using the Static type.
+For example, if you want to assign the brand, let’s say, ‘Rex’ for all the products in the feed, then you can do it using the Static type.

 Here are more details on generating product feed for eBay MIP: